XactSystems/b-pagination-table/README.md

 Internally the component uses b-pagination and b-table combined into a single component.
 All the props and slots for both sub-components can be applied to b-pagination-table.
 Any arbitrary attributes are applied to the b-table component via $attrs.

-You can supply a list of items or provide a URL to fetch the list from.
+You can supply a list of items or provide a URL to fetch the data.

 ## Installation